Distraint: United Kingdom

 In the United Kingdom the proposals which have been implemented to reduce the area to post-warrant executions by registered court bailiffs (enforcement officers) gained serious traction in the late 20th century.

-In post-warrant execution and former civil distress concerns were regularly expressed that certain instances of distraint/distress violate human rights, such as Article 8 of the European Convention on Human Rights, the right to respect for private life.
-The Lord Chancellor's Department (now the Ministry of Justice) in May 2001 issued Enforcement Review Consultation Paper No. 5: Distress for Rent, which spurred the abolition of distraint for residential leases and reduced it to peaceable re-entry, that is closing down of commercial premises and no taking of goods, by authorised, registered bailiffs ("Enforcement Officers") in commercial property subject to safeguards – to ensure compliance with the Human Rights Act 1998.
+In post-warrant execution and former civil distress concerns were regularly expressed that certain instances of distraint violate human rights, such as Article 8 of the European Convention on Human Rights, the right to respect for private life.
+The Lord Chancellor's Department (now the Ministry of Justice) in May 2001 issued Enforcement Review Consultation Paper No. 5: Distress for Rent, which spurred the abolition of distraint for residential leases and reduced it to peaceable re-entry, that is closing down of commercial premises and no taking of goods, by authorised, registered bailiffs ("enforcement officers") in commercial property subject to safeguards – to ensure compliance with the Human Rights Act 1998.

-It was thought that distraint would be abolished in the UK when the Tribunals, Courts and Enforcement Act 2007, s.71 came into force, replacing it, solely for leases on commercial property, by a statutory system of Commercial Rent Arrears Recovery (CRAR).
-(The Tribunals, Courts and Enforcement Act 2007 received Royal Assent July 2007 but no date for implementation was published.
-A Commencement Order of 2012 followed which brings into force sections 93 and 94 of the Act (on 1 October 2012 and 17 May 2012 respectively), which amend the Charging Orders Act 1979.)
+It was thought that distraint would be abolished in the UK when section 71 of the Tribunals, Courts and Enforcement Act 2007 came into force, replacing it, solely for leases on commercial property, by a statutory system of commercial rent arrears recovery (CRAR).
+(The Tribunals, Courts and Enforcement Act 2007 received royal assent in July 2007 but no date for implementation was published.
+A commencement order in 2012 followed which brings into force sections 93 and 94 of the act (on 1 October 2012 and 17 May 2012 respectively), which amend the Charging Orders Act 1979.)

 Bailiffs must provide evidence of their identification upon request by the debtor, as a well as sight of the warrant providing them with authority to enter.
 They must also legally give the debtor an enforcement notice seven days before they visit.
-In contrast, private sector debt collectors can chase a debtor to pay what is owed to a creditor, but they cannot levy distress.
+In contrast, private sector debt collectors can chase a debtor to pay what is owed to a creditor, but they cannot levy distraint.
 Debt collectors are not allowed to pretend to be a bailiff.
 Debtors can also check the register of certificated bailiffs if they are unsure about whether a bailiff is certificated or not.

+Practices relating to distraint are now referred to as "taking control of goods" and governed by the Taking Control of Goods Regulations 2013 (SI 2013/1894).

 United States

 Distraint was adopted into the United States common law from England, and it has recently been challenged as a possible violation of due process rights under the Fourteenth Amendment.
 In decisions like Luria Bros. and Co. v.
 Allen, 672 F.2d 347 (3d Cir.
 1982), however, the courts have upheld the rule because, as a landlord's self-help remedy, distraint involves no state action and thus cannot violate due process rights.
-In the case of distraint by the federal government for collection of taxes, the power of administrative levy by distraint (distress) dates back to the year 1791, according to the U.S. Supreme Court.
+In the case of distraint by the federal government for collection of taxes, the power of administrative levy by distraint dates back to the year 1791, according to the U.S. Supreme Court.